sandhya-k/On-boarding-and-Off-boarding-guide/chapter2.md

 #Chapter 2

-##What is on-boarding and off-boarding?
+##What is On-boarding and Off-boarding?

 On-boarding is how you get new team members up to speed with what the team is working on and what happens in the position.
 Off-boarding specifically deals with the documentation that one writes up before they leave a job and can help a new person on the team with understanding the ins and outs of their job.
 There are two checklists included here which include general practices for these processes.
 Please note: these processes will differ by size of the newsroom.
 I've broken this Gitbook into chapters, so you can find the chapter related specifically to the size of your newsroom (small, medium, large).